-38. Collection of eleven photographs, four mounted on card, in envelope marked Priory Street and Mount Zion Chapel.
+38. Eleven photographs, four mounted on card, in envelope marked Priory Street and Mount Zion Chapel.
 There are views of the foundation laying ceremony as well as the completed chapel and the chapel banner.

-39. Collection of seventeen prints, suitable for mounting as cartes de visite, of police officers, one shown with a woman.
+39. Seventeen prints, suitable for mounting as cartes de visite, of police officers, one shown with a woman.

-40. Collection of eleven prints, three mounted on card, one in a folder, in an envelope marked, ‘Mwldan Flood’ (1875).
+40. Eleven prints, three mounted on card, one in a folder, in an envelope marked, 'Mwldan Flood' (1875).
 There are three images of flood damage and one of the raised aqueduct supplying the brickworks.

 41/1.
 Fourteen prints, mostly duplicates of images found elsewhere in the Mathias collection.
 Duplicate images include: views of Cilgerran; views of gentry houses and other buildings.
 Less common images include: a family and a group portrait of three children; beached ships, possibly in the Teifi estuary below Cardigan.